 I just saw the above article about how women are losing the dating game.
 It was long.
 Here’s what I got from it.

 - Many attractive women in their 20s reject all but the most attractive and powerful men

 Yuck.
-Courtship really is a petri dish of anthropology and evolutionary psychology.
+Courtship really is a harsh petri dish of evolutionary psychology.

 The other point being made in the article is that many women who spend their 20’s becoming powerful and independent (education, salary, etc.) often end up unhappy in their 30s.
 This is because when they finally achieve independence and look for men who have done the same, the realize they’re not looking for powerful, independent women in their 30s; they’re looking for attractive women in their 20s that will make them feel powerful.

 - In general, men pursue beauty while women pursue capability.
 And as such, women largely focus on how to appear attractive, while men largely focus on how to appear powerful.
 This makes it natural for there to be an inversion in marketability around age 30, since that’s generally when men becoming more capable (attractive), and women becoming less beautiful (attractive).